RetroDECK/ES-DE/USERGUIDE-DEV.md

 The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game.
 In the same manner as the _Default emulator_ column, differences between Unix, macOS and Windows are marked using square brackets.

-The **Needs BIOS** column indicates if additional BIOS/system ROMs are required.
+The **Needs BIOS** column indicates if any BIOS/system ROMs are required.
 Additional details should be covered by the emulator documentation.

-As for file extensions, normally those configured should cover everything that all emulators combined support for a given system.
+As for file extensions, normally those configured in ES-DE should cover everything that all emulators combined support for a given system.

 In general .zip or .7z files are recommended for smaller-sized games like those from older systems (assuming the emulator supports it).
-But for disc-based systems it's not a good approach as uncompressing these large files lead to slow game launches.
-For such systems it's instead generally recommended to use CHD files as this format offers compression without delaying game launches.
+But for disc-based systems it's not a good approach as decompression of these large files lead to delayed game launches.
+For such systems it's instead generally recommended to use CHD files as this format offers effective compression while providing decompression on the fly.
 The CHD format is also supported by most emulators.

 On Windows the following emulators provide a way to inform ES-DE where they have been installed, meaning you don't need to add them to your Path environment variable as described elsewhere in this guide (this is only relevant for the installer release of ES-DE, not the portable release):
 * BlueStacks